 The summer boating season may come to an end, but it’s important not to forget your boat maintenance needs before storing it away for the winter.
 Fall is the perfect time to prepare your boat for the long, cold months ahead, and by following a few key steps, you can ensure that your vessel is ready to hit the water again come spring.

-This blog will cover all the essential fall maintenance tasks that boat owners should take care of before storing their boats, including cleaning and detailing, engine maintenance, and trailer maintenance.
+This blog will cover all the essential fall maintenance tasks that boat owners should take care of before storing their boats, including cleaning and detailing, engine and trailer maintenance.

-Why fall maintenance is important for boats
+Why fall boat maintenance is important

 It’s important to perform regular maintenance on your boat throughout the year, but the fall is the ideal time to do a deep clean and winterize your vessel.
 This will help prevent damage from occurring over the winter months, when the boat is not in use.